Davidyz/dotfiles/README.md

     * `make pc` will install all GUI related configurations, for example [alacritty][alacritty] configuration.

+## NeoVim specific
+The old VimScript config is being re-written with lua because this is a more generalisable scripting language.
+If not deploying the `make` command, make sure to copy/link the whole `.config/nvim` directory to the target location.

 ## Credits
 Command line utilities listed in [dependencies](Dependencies) ;